 Other cars with long-life oil can go as far as 24,000 miles (or more).
-However, here at Haynes we recommend you change oil and filter once a year, or every 12,000 miles, whichever comes first, or sooner, depending on your handbook’s advice.
+However, here at Haynes we recommend you change oil and filter once a year, or every 12,000 miles, whichever comes first, depending on your handbook’s advice.

 Never be tempted to skip a filter change when you change the oil - the old filter will contaminate the new oil.